ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/README.md

 ![alt text](https://github.com/ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/blob/main/VR_reach_crop.png "VRE example")

-The following image depicts a participant wearing the head mounted display (HMD) and operating a prosthetic device using the HTC Vive Controller
+The following image depicts a participant wearing the head mounted display (HMD) and operating a prosthetic device using the HTC Vive Controller.
+Although not necessary, Vicon markers are tracked and displayed in the image as part of a separate analysis.

 ![alt text](https://github.com/ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/blob/main/splash2.jpg "Participant Figure")

 As part of the the virtual reality platform repository, we're including the trajectory data used for the Trajectory Control.
-This includes 5 wrist trajectories (see image below), 11 elbow-wrist trajectories, and 11 elbow-wrist-shoulder trajectories.
-Below, pairs of virtual hands demonstrate the two ends of each trajectory.
+This includes the 5 wrist trajectories (see image below).
+Pairs of virtual hands demonstrate the two ends of each motion trajectory.

 ![alt text](https://github.com/ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/blob/main/traj_wrist_v3.png "Participant Figure")